 Although overcoming some of the limitations of the vehicle-based classification system, the expanded functional classification systems do not offer a complete approach to road and street categorisation.
 As explained in Chapter 2.5.1, over the past two decades there has been an increasing recognition that streets are not only conduits for moving people and goods, but are also destination and public places that contribute to healthy, social and prosperous communities.
-A number of recent studies and street design guidelines (Abbate, 2005; Duany et al., 2012; Forbes, 1999; Institute of Transportation Engineers, 2006; LaPlante and McCann, 2008; Marshall et al., 2004; Monderman, 2005) have emphasised the necessity of reformulating the conventional vehicle-based functional classification system, which should consider not only traffic but also other street urban activities.
+A number of recent studies and street design guidelines (Forbes 1999; Marshall et al. 2004; Abbate 2005; Monderman 2005; Institute of Transportation Engineers 2006; LaPlante and McCann 2008; Duany et al. 2012) have emphasised the necessity of reformulating the conventional vehicle-based functional classification system, which should consider not only traffic but also other street urban activities.
 The Link and Place approach devised by Jones et al. (2007), in particular, answers to this need by evaluating the movement and place functions of a street in its wider urban context and thus accounting for the competing needs of a wide range of street users.

 The Link and Place functional classification system recognises that, as a 'link', a street provides a conduit which can accommodate a broad range of transport modes, depending on its role within the wider urban transport networks.
 As a 'place', the street is a destination in its own right, which facilitates street-based activities and access to local properties.
 These encompass all manner of non-movement uses that contribute to the character and identity of the street, including loading and parking.
-Whereas the 'link' dimension denotes the role of a street section within the road transport network and follows the basic principle of conventional road hierarchy (although with a multi-modal emphasis), the 'place' status indicates the relative significance of the street as a urban place within the whole urban area (Jones and Boujenko, 2009; Jones et al., 2008; Marshall et al., 2004; Svensson and Marshall, 2007).
+Whereas the 'link' dimension denotes the role of a street section within the road transport network and follows the basic principle of conventional road hierarchy (although with a multi-modal emphasis), the 'place' status indicates the relative significance of the street as a urban place within the whole urban area (Marshall et al. 2004; Jones et al. 2008; Jones and Boujenko 2009; Svensson and Marshall 2007).